JaimeGoB/Model-Building/README.md

 ![alt-text](https://github.com/JaimeGoB/Model-Building/blob/master/Equations/transformations.png)

-Since lambada = -1 is still within the 95% confidence interval of Box-Cox we will use this transformation because it is easier to interpret than a lambada = -.92.
-So, after performing a 1/y transformation the new fitted model becomes:
+Since lambada = -1 is still within the 95% confidence interval of Box-Cox we will use this transformation because it is easier to interpret than a lambada = -.92. **So, after performing a 1/y transformation the new fitted model becomes:

 ![alt-text](https://github.com/JaimeGoB/Model-Building/blob/master/Equations/transformedModel.png)

 Using an exhaustive search, we will get the most optimal subsets of regression coefficients.

 All four different tests from exhaustive search show that dropping the military coefficient will yield a better model.
-So, we will drop this variable thus, the final fitted model becomes:
+So, we will drop this variable thus;
+**The final fitted model becomes:

 ![alt-text](https://github.com/JaimeGoB/Model-Building/blob/master/Equations/finalModel.png)